 Improve Your Home WiFi Coverage with a Mesh Network System

-In this ever-evolving world, there have been numerous technological advancements that make our lives easier.
+In our ever-evolving world, there have been numerous technological advancements to make our lives easier.

-Look no further than the internet.
-Gone are the days that we had to spend hours poring through libraries or phone books to gain information – the Dewey Decimal System has only a few die-hard adherents, and entire generations don’t even know how to use it.
+For example, the internet.
+Gone are the days we had to pore through libraries or phone books to gain information.
+The Dewey Decimal System has few die-hard supporters, and whole generations don’t know how to use it.

 However, as much as the internet and wireless internet have helped life become simpler, it’s not perfect.
-If we had strong, reliable internet EVERYWHERE we go, then maybe.
-Some of us don’t even have it at home.
+If we had strong, reliable internet EVERYWHERE we went, then maybe.
+Some of us still don’t have it at home.
 Many of us pay for high-quality internet, but often, it doesn’t cover every single room.

-If you struggle with covering your whole home with WiFi signal, you may have heard of a mesh network system or mesh WiFi system.
-In recent years, mesh systems have been deemed the most effective and efficient solution for improving your home WiFi coverage.
+If covering your whole home with WiFi signal is a struggle, you may need a mesh network system or mesh WiFi system.
+In recent years, mesh systems have been the most effective, efficient answer for improving your home WiFi coverage.

 What is a Mesh Network?

-Mesh networking is the newest form of wireless internet.
+Mesh networking is one of the newest forms of wireless internet.
 A mesh network is designed to blanket your entire home with WiFi coverage.
-A WiFi mesh network is a system composed of multiple mesh nodes (commonly referred to as points, mesh extenders, or satellites) that work together as one large home WiFi system.
+A WiFi mesh network is a system composed of multiple mesh nodes (referred to as points, mesh extenders, or satellites) that work together as one large home WiFi system.

 How Do WiFi Mesh Networks Work?

 WiFi mesh networks use multiple nodes that communicate with each other to share a wireless connection within a larger area.
 One node acts as your main mesh WiFi router.
-It’s connected directly to your internet modem or wireless gateway (a combination of a wireless router and a modem).
+It connects to your internet modem or wireless gateway (a combination of a wireless router and a modem).
 A modem is a device that accesses the internet.
 When routers or switches are connected to the modem, they are able to tap into the internet and broadcast it to give your connected devices WiFi access.
-In addition to the main node, you will have additional nodes that will need to be set up around your home to improve the WiFi signal and eliminate dead spots.
+As well as the main node, you will have additional nodes that will need to be set up around your home to improve the WiFi signal and eliminate dead spots.

-The amazing thing about mesh networks is that they are truly wireless!
+The most amazing thing about mesh networks is that they are truly wireless!

 The node connected to the modem wirelessly shares its internet connection with all the other nodes within its range.
 Those nodes wirelessly share their internet connection with the nodes within their range.
 It’s almost like having multiple WiFi routers in your home, but they share one seamless WiFi network.
 As a result, having multiple nodes increases the wireless internet coverage throughout your home.

 Nodes are built with smart technology that tells them how to communicate within the large wireless network.
 Information travels from point A to point B by jumping from one node to the next.
-They use adaptive routing or dynamic routing technology to automatically choose the fastest and safest route to send and receive information.
-For example, if one node was to stop working, the whole system will adapt to the change and automatically re-route the information through a different path.
-In addition, if one node has many devices connected to it, the system will register the congesting and will automatically re-route all of the information to jump through a different path to avoid speed slowdowns.
+They use adaptive routing or dynamic routing technology to choose the fastest and safest route to send and receive information.
+For example, if one node was to stop working, the whole system will adapt to the change and re-route the information through a different path.
+In addition, if one node has many devices connected to it, the system will register the congestion and automatically re-route all the information to a different path to avoid speed slowdowns.

-As you can see, the whole system works together to provide you with the best coverage and the fastest speeds available.
+The whole system works together to provide the best coverage and fastest speeds available.
 Unlike traditional WiFi, mesh systems do not rely on one single point of communication between the main router and the wireless devices to send and receive information.

 How Do Wired Mesh WiFi Networks Work?